18 Top-Rated Things to Do in Provincetown, MA

 This lovely loop winds its way through verdant forest, transporting visitors to a welcome place of calm and respite.
 The walk itself is quite easy, although good shoes are recommended, especially if it's wet.
 You'll find a few steep log steps along the 0.25-mile extension loop, but nothing too challenging.

-If you're hoping to explore even further, bring a bike and make use of the easy access point to the Province Lands Bike Trail.
+If you're hoping to explore even farther, bring a bike and make use of the easy access point to the Province Lands Bike Trail.

 Address: 36 Race Point Road, Provincetown, Massachusetts